River Rother, West Sussex: History

 Following improvements to the River Arun in 1615, which allowed boats to reach Pallingham, they could also navigate part of the Rother, as far upstream as Fittleworth.
 The canal engineer William Jessop was asked to survey the river below Petworth Mills in 1783, and was recalled in 1790, when he surveyed it below Midhurst.
-In the same year, the construction of the Arun Navigation was finished, and in 1791, George Wyndham, 3rd Earl of Egremont, who was based at Petworth House, obtained an Act of Parliament which would enable him to improve the Rother.
-The Act also authorised a branch canal to Petworth.
+In the same year, the construction of the Arun Navigation was finished, and in 1791, George Wyndham, 3rd Earl of Egremont, who was based at Petworth House, obtained an act of Parliament, the River Rother Navigation Act 1791 (31 Geo.
+3. c.
+66), which would enable him to improve the Rother.
+The act also authorised a branch canal to Petworth.
 Since he owned most of the land adjacent to the river, the precise route of the navigation was not specified, and he was free to improve the channel or make cuts as he saw fit.
 The only restriction was that cuts could not be made through gardens or enclosed grounds.
-Compared to most other canals at the time, the charges for using the navigation were low, as the Earl wanted to develop the region rather than make a profit.
+Compared to most other canals at the time, the charges for using the navigation were low, as the earl wanted to develop the region rather than make a profit.